 Moving on from sweets and meats to hormone/akiresu stews and cheap drinks.
-A short stroll from the tourist bonanza at Nakamise-dori, you’ll find Hoppy Street, which is lined up with cheap fun izakayas of the lowbrow kind.
+A short stroll from the tourist bonanza at Nakamise-Dori, you’ll find Hoppy Street, which is lined up with cheap fun izakayas of the lowbrow kind.

 We quite like Hoppy, and we hope it will be the next big thing after hard seltzer.
-It surely got some great publicity in Fast & Furious 9.
+It indeed got some great publicity in Fast & Furious 9.
 If anyone wondered what the girls were drinking in that fake corner of Tokyo, it was a Hoppy, straight from the bottle, like no-one ever drinks them at Hoppy Street ;p

-It might not be the cleanest places in town, but the prices are unbeatable, and the atmosphere is as authentic as in any of Tokyo’s yokochos (drinking alleys).
+It might not be the cleanest place in town, but the prices are unbeatable, and the atmosphere is as authentic as in any of Tokyo’s yokochos (drinking alleys).
 Here you will find salarymen and tourists side by side, gorging on innards and downing brews.

 Asakusa Underground Mall | The Best Hidden Gem in Town

 Unfortunately, the place has died out because of the pandemic, but we keep hoping that it will survive and keep its allure for more visitors to see.
-Hopefully we can have a drink at one of the charming bars in the Asakusa Underground Mall soon, and perhaps we might even meet some fellow Tokyo explorers at the same time.
+Hopefully, we can have a drink at one of the charming bars in the Asakusa Underground Mall soon, and perhaps we might even meet some fellow Tokyo explorers at the same time.

 Key Shopping Spots in Asakusa

 When the topic of «Tokyo Shopping» is brought up, Asakusa is usually not the first place to be mentioned.
 And yes, Asakusa is far from shopaholic paradises, like Omote Sando, Ginza, Shibuya or Ikebukuro.
-For the right crowd, however, Asakusa offers some quite unique shopping alternatives.
+For the right crowd, however, Asakusa offers some unique shopping alternatives.

 Kappabashi | Kitchenware Heaven

 For hobby chefs and interior decorators, Kappabashi is like stepping into the world’s largest candy store.
-Or rather, a street lined with candy shops for next level cooks and other culinarians.
+Or rather, a street lined with candy shops for next-level cooks and other culinarians.